AdrianWii/dsm-pointcloud-viewshed-analysis/README.md

 ## Repository Structure

-- **/data**: Contains the DSM and point cloud data used in the article.
+- **/data**: Contains the DSM and point cloud data, coordinates for analyzed points used in the article.
 - **/results**: Output viewsheds and visualization results.

 ## Citation